livekit/livekit-react/packages/components/README.md

 # LiveKit React Component Library

-This package provides pre styled React components that makes it easier to use LiveKit in a React app.
+This package provides pre styled React components that makes it easy to use LiveKit in a React app.

 ## Install